ddd9898/IEPAPI/README.md

-# IEPAPI：An improved immune epitope prediction method by incorporating antigen presentation and immunogenicity
+# IEPAPI: A method for immune epitope prediction by incorporating antigen presentation and immunogenicity

 _ _ _ _